13 Easy exercise tips for Diabetics.

 - Aim for 30 minutes of exercise each day.

 - Move more!
 While exercising is great, moving more is even better.
-So take the stairs and leave the car at home whenever you can.
+Take the stairs and leave the car at home whenever you can.

 - Start small.
 Set easily achievable goals so you don’t get put off.
 Aim for 10 minutes of walking 3 times a week and build up from there.

 - Use a pedometer.
 If you need a bit of motivation there’s nothing like counting the number of steps you take each day.
-Aim for 10 000.
+Aim for 10 000 steps per day.

-- Get an exercise buddy.
+- Find an exercise buddy.
 One of the hardest things is staying motivated when you don’t feel like you’re making any progress.
 Find someone to workout with and egg each other on.

 - Remind yourself.
 Put a note or on your fridge or put your exercise time in your diary.
 Don’t let yourself off the hook.